anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 * Risks from potential bugs of o1js

-    The circuits in ZkCell covers most features of o1js.
+    The circuits in Kiri covers most features of o1js.
 Potential bugs of o1jsimpact our project.
 But with gradually stabilized features of o1js as well as the supports from Mina community(in discord channels, etc.), we estimate this risk could be reduced gradually.

 * Risks from Mina network issues